AhmedSeemalK/Enterprise-Inference/ida/README.md

    #### Network and Storage Requirement
    ##### Network Requirement
-   - Configure a network topology that allows communication between the control plane nodes and worker nodes.
+   - Configure a network topology that allows communication between the control plane nodes and workload nodes.
    - Ensure that the nodes have internet access to pull the required Docker images and other dependencies during the deployment process.
    - Ensure that the necessary ports are open for communication (e.g., ports for Kubernetes API server, etcd, etc.).
    ##### Storage Requirement